 Initial reports suggested Swedish authorities had pushed to appeal Assange’s bail, but a report in the Guardian newspaper said it was British authorities who had made the move.

 The Swedish prosecutor’s office told the paper it had “not got a view at all on bail”, saying the decision was made by the British prosecutor.

-The CPS confirmed to Al Jazeera that it was up to the British proseuction to make the decision to appeal Assange’s bail, and said it was standard practice in an international case such as this.
+The CPS confirmed to Al Jazeera that it was up to the British prosecution to make the decision to appeal Assange’s bail, saying it was standard practice in an international case such as this.

 Political claims rejected

-Supporters of the Australian say the charges are trumped up, vindictive and possibly politically motivated.
+Supporters of the Australian say the allegations against him are trumped up, vindictive and possibly politically motivated.

 Lindfield also rejected attempts to link Assange’s case with the work of WikiLeaks – which last month deeply angered US officials by beginning to publish its trove of 250,000 secret US diplomatic cables.